Time for Singapore to firm up Covid-19 exit strategy: Experts

 To further protect the population, Dr Asok Kurup, who chairs the Academy of Medicine's Chapter of Infectious Disease Physicians, said Singapore should require all visitors to be vaccinated before arrival.

-Said Prof Cook: "Vaccinating younger children would reduce the number of deaths primarily by reducing the risk of unvaccinated elderly acquiring infection from them.
+Prof Cook said: "Vaccinating younger children would reduce the number of deaths primarily by reducing the risk of unvaccinated elderly acquiring infection from them.
 This is much less efficient than vaccinating the elderly directly."

-He added that children here have made huge sacrifices over the past year, such as having their schooling disrupted, to protect the elderly from infection.

-"It should be a matter of urgency to reduce the burden on children of pandemic-control measures, whose beneficiaries are the elderly who have been eligible for vaccination for half a year already."
+He added that steps should be taken to reduce the impact on children of pandemic-control measures.
+The beneficiaries of these "are the elderly who have been eligible for vaccination for half a year already".